 Line the form with dough made as follows: One cup flour, one pinch salt, four tablespoons cold water, two tablespoons butter, one-fourth teaspoon sugar, one teaspoon baking powder.
 Add the baking powder, salt, and sugar to flour; then the butter, and mix thoroughly.
 Add the ice water and roll dough, handling as little as possible.

-Line pie form, add the cheese preparation, and bake in moderate oven.
+For this German pie recipe, line a pie form, add the cheese preparation, and bake in moderate oven.

 Line a flat dish with 1 pound apples, 1/4 pound sugar, 1 gill water (1/4 pint), 1 oz candied peel.
 Put the sugar and water in a saucepan and boil until the sugar is dissolved.
 Peel and core the apples, slice them, and cook them in the syrup until tender.
 Beat them to a pulp.